pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-4/module-4-demo.md

 ## Example 5 - Do Try, Do Catch and Do Finally Definition Example

-The example com.pluralsight.michaelhoffman.camel.foundations.errors.DoTryDoCatchExampleTest is an example of an approach that I covered in the notifications section of the course, but is also relevant to the error handling section.
+The example com.pluralsight.michaelhoffman.camel.foundations.errors.DoTryDoCatchExampleTest is an example of an approach that I covered in the error handling section.
 In this example, I'm simply wrapping the .process definition with a doTry and doCatch definition.
 This simulates Java's try-catch-finally blocks:

 ```java
 @Override